zig-gamedev/.github/profile/README.md

 ## Vision
 - A very modular toolbox of libraries.
 - Libraries are written from scratch in Zig or provide Ziggified bindings and build systems for carefully selected C and C++ libraries.
-- No system dependencies other than Zig required to build and run on popular target platforms.
+- Extensive range of example appications that require just Zig to build and run on all popular platforms.
-- Extensive range of example appications.

 ## Projects using zig-gamedev